Browse by Region

 Cases & Situations

-In addition to the seven ongoing investigations in Sudan, Uganda, the Democratic Republic of Congo, the Central African Republic, Kenya, Libya and Côte d’Ivoire, the ICC Prosecutor’s office is reportedly analyzing a number of other situations on different continents including Afghanistan, Chad, Colombia, Georgia, Guinea, Honduras, Nigeria, the Occupied Palestinian Territories, and the Republic of Korea.
-To date the OTP has published the conclusions of its preliminary examination into alleged crimes committed in Iraq and Venezuela.
+The OTP has also publically announced that is conducting preliminary examinations in a number of other situations on different continents including: Afghanistan, Chad, Colombia, the Comoros Referral, Georgia, Guinea, Honduras, Nigeria, the Occupied Palestinian Territories, and the Republic of Korea.
+To date the OTP has published the conclusions of its preliminary examination into alleged crimes committed in Iraq, Palestine and Venezuela.